HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ### Subject-Modifying Decorator

-If a decorator's function returns an instance of the "target" subject, that instance will replace the decorator's subject in the compiler.
+If a decorator's function returns an non-null instance of its return type, that instance will replace the decorator's subject at compile-time.

-For example, this decorator replaces its expression subject with a `0`.

 ```haxe
 @:metadata function makeZero(): haxe.macro.Expr {